Buying real estate in Japan?

 We did some research and made this infographic to help you quickly compare rental yields of the major cities in Japan versus those in neighboring countries.
 It provides a clear view of how this country positions itself as a real estate investment destination, which might interest you if you're planning to invest there.

-Can you include your spouse and children under the same investment-based residency application?
+Can you include your spouse and children in the same application?

 It's something we develop in our Japan property pack.